Roger Clarke's Web-Site

 The adapted business process features the same phases as the conventional model.
-Evaluation steps have been added after each phase, together with guidance in relation to circumstances in which looping back to prior phases is desirable and even essential.
+Evaluation steps have been specified after each phase, together with guidance in relation to circumstances in which looping back to prior phases is desirable and even essential.
 The adapted model enables the identification of problems at any early stage, and hence the implementation of measures to address them.
 It therefore fulfils the declared objective of the research, which was to specify a business process whereby organisations can ensure that applications of data analytics satisfy both strategic and policy purposes and legal and ethical constraints.

 The business process model in Figure 2, and the Guidelines on which it was to a considerable extent based, were expressed in somewhat abstract terms.
 That was necessary in order to achieve sufficient generality to enable application in a range of circumstances.

 One dimension of diversity among projects is the category of purpose, as discussed in section 2 and Table 1.
 Another way in which projects differ is their degree of embeddedness within a corporate framework.
 In the case of a standalone project, each phase and each evaluation step may need to be planned and performed as a new activity.
 At the other extremity, every phase and every step may be tightly constrained by existing corporate policies and practices, perhaps in the form of an industry standard or a proprietary process management framework imposed by or on the organisation.

 Another factor to consider in applying the model to a project is the extent to which the project is ground-breaking or novel.
 A less painstaking approach can reasonably be adopted where the project falls into a well-known category, and is being conducted by a team with both expertise and experience in relation to the problem-domain, the data-sets, the data analytic techniques, the pitfalls, the stakeholders and their interests, and the project's potential impacts.